Axe, Boot and Crampon Advice

 Easier Grade Mountaineering

 For easier grade mountaineering (eg winter hillwalking, Scottish I-II, alpine F-PD) and alpine routes which don’t involve front pointing (easier classic 4000m peaks etc) – then a semi rigid (B2) 4 season winter hillwalking boot is also OK.
-The Scarpa Manta Pro and Sportiva Trango are both popular models.
-NB these boots are also a good choice for approaching alpine rock routes and for climbing rockier alpine ridges (eg Cosmiques Arete, Hornli Ridge on the Matterhorn in dry conditions etc).
+The Scarpa Manta Tech, Scarpa Ribelle and Sportiva Trango models are all popular choices.
+NB these boots are also good for approaching alpine rock routes and for climbing rockier alpine ridges (eg Cosmiques Arete, Hornli Ridge on the Matterhorn in dry conditions, Skye Cuillin Ridge traverse etc).

-For climbing in colder conditions – eg Arctic Norway, winter alpine climbing etc – we recommend either ‘one and a half’ boots (models with an integrated gaitor) such as Scarpa Phantom Guides and La Sportiva Baturas, or for even colder conditions (or if you suffer from cold feet) one of the latest composite double boots such as Sportiva Spantiks or Scarpa Phantom 6000s – both of which are very warm, but still great for technical climbing.
+For climbing in colder conditions – eg Arctic Norway, winter alpine climbing etc – we recommend either ‘one and a half’ boots (models with an integrated gaitor) such as Scarpa Phantom Techs and La Sportiva G5 Evos, or for even colder conditions (or if you suffer from cold feet) one of the latest composite double boots such as Sportiva G2 Evos or Scarpa Phantom 6000s – both of which are very warm, but still great for technical climbing.

 For improved comfort in your boots, you could also invest in a custom moulded footbed (eg by Sidas) or a pair of Sorbothane Double Strike insoles (the latter give less support, but more cushioning between your foot and the ground – take your pick!).
 Finally, if you want the best possible fit, then buy from a master boot fitter (such as Backcountry Uk) – as they will make sure you buy the right boot for your foot shape and they can also extensively customise the shape and fit if necessary, in order to make the boot as comfortable as possible for you.
 Uncomfortable and poorly fitting boots are the most common cause of problems on our trips, so it really is worth seeking out a good boot fitter if you can!